 Is it the rental company, or is it the ski area itself?

-Once you establish who is at fault, you next need to find the proof necessary to have a successful claim.
+Once you establish who is at fault, you need to find the proof necessary to make a successful claim.
 At a basic level, each situation describes a different version of what we lawyers call negligence or the failure to exercise reasonable care under the circumstances.

 Ski Lift Injuries

 Lift service operations at ski areas need to do better than just avoiding negligence or carelessness.
 Ski areas and ski lift operators are held to a higher standard than ordinary people or businesses.

 A case involving a collision between skiers will require an investigation into the skill level of the other skier.
 Lawyers may also ask if the other skier was skiing under control, impaired by alcohol, or otherwise negligent.